Developing maintainable software

 How to develop maintainable software

 Developing maintainable software is like picnicking.
-Once you're finished, leave your spot as you would like to find it yourself.
+Once you're finished, leave your spot as you would like to find it yourself, or leave it in a better state than you found it!
 There are a number of principles, approaches and techniques that can help you develop maintainable software.
 Many of these are generally applicable to writing good software:

-• Iterative development and regular reviews improve quality
+- Iterative development and regular reviews help to improve quality - see the section below

-• Automated builds make the code easy to compile
+- Automated build make the code easy to compile

 A maintainability checklist